-Also at the essence of Qing’s challenge was China’s huge population surge.
+Also, at the essence of Qing’s challenge was China’s huge population surge.
 In 1800, China had about 300 million people, compared with Russia’s 40 million, Japan’s 30 million, and Britain’s 11 million.
 From 1800 to 1850, China’s population increased to 400 million.
 The population explosion had repercussions for every aspect of Chinese life.
-Villages and towns grew closer, farms grew smaller, deforestation accelerated, and labor was in surplus, suppressing wages and escalating the competitiveness of everyday life.
-Until the end of the 18th century, these processes were, to a large extent, beneficial, as they fostered regional development and commercialization.
-Yet, by the dawn of the 19th century the negative consequences of China’s population explosion were becoming more pronounced.
-Chinese surplus labor would work at industries now industrialized in Europe at such low rates that urban factories could not compete, which in turn impeded China’s industrialization.
-Additionally, the rise in population exacerbated social tensions, as conflicts over water and other resources surged with population growth, and disputes between ethnic groups, lineages, or villages became common.
-Hard times also led to the rise of female infanticide, leading invariably to a shortage of marriageable women, which in turn reduced the incentive for young men to stay near home and do what their elders told them.
+Villages and towns grew closer, farms grew smaller, deforestation accelerated.
+Additionally, labor was in surplus, suppressing wages and escalating the competitiveness of everyday life.
+Until the end of the 18th century, steady population growth had largely been beneficial, as it fostered regional development and commercialization.
+Yet, by the dawn of the 19th century, the negative consequences of China’s population explosion were becoming more pronounced.
+Chinese surplus labor would work manually at industries that were now industrialized in Europe at such low rates that industrialized factories could not compete.
+This impeded China’s industrialization.
+Additionally, the rise in population exacerbated social tensions, as conflicts over water and other resources surged with population growth.
+As a result, disputes between ethnic groups, lineages or villages became common.
+Hard times also supported the practice of female infanticide.
+The shortage of marriageable women reduced the incentive for young men to stay near home and do what their elders told them.
 Those who left often joined roving gangs or immigrated to the cities to search for work as boatmen, porters, sedan chair carriers, and rickshaw pullers.

 Millions of Chinese chose to emigrate from China completely, heading primarily to Southeast Asia, but also to the US and Europe.
-In Buddhist countries like Thailand and Vietnam, the Chinese often assimilated, intermarrying with the local population and adopting their language and customs, while in Muslim countries and in the US, Chinese immigrants often chose to live independently from native populations.
+In Buddhist countries like Thailand and Vietnam, the Chinese often assimilated, intermarrying with the local population and adopting their language and customs.
+In Muslim countries and in the US, Chinese immigrants often chose or were forced to live independently from native populations.
 Those that did not assimilate often organized themselves into voluntary associations such as Triads, as local authorities preferred to let the Chinese govern themselves.

-The first sign that China’s reforms had not strengthened China sufficiently to repulse foreign aggression occurred when it was defeated in 1885 in war with France over Vietnam, a traditional tributary state.
-More humiliating, however, was its defeat to Japan in a battle for influence in Korea, another traditional Chinese tributary state.
+The first sign that China’s reforms had not strengthened China sufficiently to repulse foreign aggression occurred in 1855, when France defeated China in war over Vietnam, a traditional tributary state.
+More humiliating, however, was Japan’s defeat of China in its battle for influence in Korea, another traditional Chinese tributary state.
 This defeat shocked both China and the West, as China had always viewed Japan as its inferior, and as Japan was a fraction of China’s size.
-The resulting Treaty of Shimonoseki forced China to cede Taiwan to Japan, to pay Japan 200 million taels of silver, and to recognize the independence of Korea.
+The resulting Treaty of Shimonoseki forced China to cede Taiwan to Japan, to pay Japan 200 million taels of silver and to recognize the independence of Korea.

 Fearing China’s imminent collapse, Western nations began pressuring China to grant them special trading, taxation, and other privileges in their own spheres of influence, while jockeying with other Western powers in order to extend their territorial reach.
 The US, preoccupied elsewhere, did not at first join the dash for concessions.
 In 1889, however, John Hay, America’s secretary of state, fearing the fragmentation of China, issued a series of Open Door Notes to Britain, France, Germany, Russia, Italy, and Japan, calling on all foreign powers operating in China to allow free trade in all spheres of influence.
 Eventually, the European powers backed off, not because of Hay’s influence, but because they too feared the break-up of the country.
 Every country except Russia agreed to the Open Door Policy, although most had no intention of enforcing it.

-The terms of the humiliating Treaty with Japan were made public when thousands of provincial graduates were in Beijing for the metropolitan examination.
+The terms of the humiliating Treaty with Japan were made public at a time when thousands of provincial students were in Beijing to take the metropolitan examination.
 In December 1898, Kang Youwei, a Confucian scholar, gained an audience with the young Guangxu Emperor.
-Spurred by the scholar’s suggestions, in the space of 100 days, the Emperor issued a multitude of edicts designed to thoroughly modernize the country, including introducing Western subjects in Chinese education, eliminating thousands of sinecure positions, attacking government corruption, and embarking on a rapid and intensive program of industrialization and Westernization.
+Spurred by the scholar’s suggestions, in the space of 100 days, the Emperor issued a multitude of edicts designed to thoroughly modernize the country, including introducing Western subjects in Chinese education, eliminating thousands of sinecure positions, attacking government corruption and embarking on a rapid and intensive program of industrialization and Westernization.
 Sensing a threat to the conservative dominance at court, the Empress Dowager crushed the reform movement, and effectively imprisoned the Emperor within the Summer Palace.
 Kang Youwei fled to Japan, and six of his followers were executed.
 The court sank again into wider inaction, having preserved its own powerful interests.

 Yet inaction would not remain an option for long.
 Formed initially in Shandong and adjacent areas in Henan and Hebei, a secret society of peasants and illiterate day laborers emerged.
 They called themselves the Society of Righteous and Harmonious Fists (known as the Boxers in the West), and eventually amassed thousands of followers.
 The Boxers practiced martial arts and chanted magic spells that they claimed made them impervious to physical pain and bullets.
 The Boxers believed that their hardship was caused in large part by foreign aggression.
 Spurred by the severe drought of the summer of 1898 their growing anger and frustration became directed at “foreign devils” who they determined to expel from China.